September 12th , 2019

 When: Applications are accepted throughout the year and reviewed as they are received.

 The Horizons Fellowship - Rolling Deadlines

 The Horizons Fellowship supports 10 outstanding university students in their pursuit to become leaders in technology.
 The program provides immersive software engineering and web/mobile development courses geared towards high-achieving college students.
 Students need not have a computer science background!
 Our curriculum, developed by ex-Salesforce and Optimizely engineers alongside PhDs in computer science, is designed to teach students how to build web, mobile, and desktop applications.
 We have 4-month semester programs and 3-month summer programs in cities across the U.S.

 The Horizons Mentor Network includes current/past employees of firms such as Google, Facebook, Uber, Airbnb, Snapchat, and more.
 As a Horizons student/graduate, you will have permanent access to this exceptional group of mentors to help with career choices, general mentorship, and more.

 Past Horizonites have come from a variety of schools and backgrounds.
 Students have hailed from Harvard, Princeton, UPenn/Wharton, Columbia, Northwestern, Brown, Michigan and more.
 We’ve welcomed National Math Olympiad winners, USA Computing Olympiad participants, renowned college entrepreneurs, students with perfect SAT/ACT scores, talented designers, photographers, and more as part of our previous cohort.

-- Currently enrolled in (or recently graduted) an undergrad or graduate university program
+Currently enrolled in (or recently graduated) an undergrad or graduate university program

-- Submission of resume and standardized test scores on the website
+Submission of a resume and standardized test scores on the website

 - The UCI Grad Weekly is now available on the Graduate Division website on Thursdays and includes upcoming academic and social events as well as ongoing fellowship opportunities.